klaseskilson/react-sortable/README.md

 ** VERY MUCH WORK IN PROGRESS **

+**The nested demo is not working on this repo**, feel free to fork and fix!

 A React component and mixin for creating sortable interfaces utilizing the HTML5 drag & drop API.